hanarubykim/chatting/README.md

 A chatting app between two users, mimicking Messenger.
 Names of the users and chatrooms are customizable.

 A description as to how the project will be used (describe the user interface):
+- One user will create a chat and be the host.
+Other users are able to find the chat and join.
+- Once a user has joined a chat, they are able to see the previously sent messages in reverse-chronological order (oldest messages at the top, the most recent messages are just above the prompt line).
+- Each time a message is sent, it will display the name of the user who sent the message, followed by the message itself/
+  - Ex) ilovedogs123: hello world
+- Users are only able to send messages containing characters (cannot send photos or videos)

 A description of your technical design.
 This should include: